 Writing Matric exams is one thing.
 Actually passing Matric is another.
 When the results come out, not everyone necessarily gets to celebrate the end of a successful high school career.
 Read further to find out what other options you have.

-The first step is to analyse the situation before you can decide what to do next.
+This is the first step is to analyse the situation before you can decide what to do next.
 So the question is, why exactly did you fail Matric?
 Here are two common reasons:

 - It was beyond your control.